 7. The Owl House, Eastern Cape

 Anyone interested in the strange and mysterious should not miss a visit to the masterpiece of a famous recluse, Helen Martin.
-The Owl House can be found in the Eastern Cape town of Nieu-Bethesda, and its enormous range of sculptures, multicoloured glass interiors and bright paint is the result of Martin’s desire to bring light and colour into her lonely world.
+The Owl House can be found in the Eastern Cape town of Nieu-Bethesda, and its enormous range of sculptures, multicolored glass interiors, and bright paint is the result of Martin’s desire to bring light and color into her lonely world.

-Divorced in the 1940s, with her parents dead and no family to speak of, Martin returned to her home town and began a project that became an obsession.
-She began creating sculptures of owls, mythical beasts and sun faces with a labourer, Koos Malgas, and over 12 years transformed her home into a world of hundreds of sculptures, crushed glass walls and coloured windows.
+Divorced in the 1940s, with her parents dead and no family to speak of, Martin returned to her hometown and began a project that became an obsession.
+She began creating sculptures of owls, mythical beasts and sun faces with a laborer, Koos Malgas, and over 12 years transformed her home into a world of hundreds of sculptures, crushed glass walls, and colored windows.

 8. Riebeek Kasteel, Western Cape

-This little town about 80km from Cape Town is home to the oldest hotel in SA, and is known as the Western Cape’s best kept secret.
+This little town about 80km from Cape Town is home to the oldest hotel in South Africa, and is known as the Western Cape’s best-kept secret.
 A very romantic old place, with plenty of luxury accommodation, great restaurants, cafés, coffee shops, art shows and festivals, this is a great weekend trip for couples.
 If you love Franschhoek, Riebeek Kasteel is much like the French town, although smaller and far less touristy.